slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 To sell, you have to understand personalities, you have to learn what excites people, you have to over deliver, you have to understand competitors, etc.
 Business is 80% psychological.

+irritation -> challenge people to make something that they don't want to do agitation -> challenge people to make something that they want to do. suggesting ego etc agitate more than irritate

+So can you pitch me what our company does?

+people minds work by association. pre-suasion

+most rejections are not your fault.
 -->